In this article:

 As a veterinary technology student you will be taught all aspects of medical and surgical nursing care for animals.
 You will learn how to:

-- Observe the behaviour and condition of animals
+- Observe the behavior and condition of animals

 - Provide nursing care or emergency first aid to recovering or injured animals